developwithpurpose/front-end-developer-exercise/README.markdown

 ## Front-end-developer-exercise-master

-this is my submission for the front-end developer exercise for role of junior front-web developer.
+this is my submission for the front-end developer exercise for the role of junior front-web developer.

 NPM
 first, I made sure Node was installed and I directed into my project folder through Hyper terminal.
 I then installed and started NPM, testing that the server was successfully running.
 I also installed nodemon to make sure any changes were saved and updated on the server.
 I also included a git repository to make sure I didn't mess up and have to redo successful code.